dhan206/simple-calc-iOS/README.md

 Another Example: 2 avg 4 avg 6 avg 8 avg 10 equals => 6

 To use the factorial operator (!), enter a number and hit the factorial button for the result

+**NOTE: Always hit "AC" after each calculation or else you may receive surprising results**